 After eight months of COVID-related restrictions, your home might look a little different, too.
 Maybe you took steps to adapt your home to telework or schooling at home, or expanded your food storage capacity.
 Shipments of chest and upright freezers have skyrocketed during the pandemic, with AHAM data showing shipments of chest freezers up over 125% in October over the same period last year.

-Any freezer, whether you have one or two, is a useful tool to help you stay organized while preparing Thanksgiving dinner.
+Any freezer, whether you have one or two, is a useful tool to help you stay organized while preparing a holiday dinner.
 Preparing what you can in advance will reduce your stress level and let you focus on a few dishes at once.

 What should you freeze?
-We managed to catch up with a chef who can help you answer that the week before Thanksgiving, which can be a busy time for professional chefs.
+We managed to catch up with a chef who can help you answer that this holiday season, which can be a busy time for professional chefs.
 You may have seen Lan Lam, senior editor of Cook’s Illustrated, presenting recipes on America’s Test Kitchen.
 Her experience covers a spectrum of cuisines and many years cooking in restaurants.

 Turkey: We’ll start with the main course.
 Most people won’t be reheating frozen cooked turkey, but thawing a turkey is practically a holiday tradition in itself.
 Defrost it in the refrigerator, especially for larger roasts, Lam says.
 Give it enough time to thaw.
 “If they’re partially frozen, you’re going to run into food safety issues,” she says.